Disease/Disorder

 History

-The overhead throwing athlete reports gradual onset of pain during activity, which progresses to pain at rest and even at night.
-There may be a history of high volume of activity, increasing velocity of pitches or previous injury that was not rehabilitated.
+The overhead throwing athlete reports gradual onset of pain during activity, which progresses to pain at rest.
+There may be a history of high volume of activity, increasing velocity of pitches or previous injuries involving the shoulder or other body regions that were not rehabilitated.
 Pain may be associated to specific phases of throwing (cocking, acceleration and/or deceleration), “dead arm” sensation or change in performance.
-There are also other important questions specific to overhead throwing athletes that may clue a provider into what the injury may be.
-See table 1 below.

 Physical examination

 Shoulder inspection may reveal scapular asymmetry and a dominant shoulder lower than the contralateral side.
-Range of motion testing usually shows increased external rotation (ER) and reduced glenohumeral internal rotation (GIRD).3 If there is a difference of more than 17 degrees of internal rotation (IR) compared to ER, GIRD may be a cause of shoulder pain.
+Range of motion testing usually shows increased external rotation (ER) and GIRD.1 If there is a difference of more than 17 degrees of IR compared to ER, GIRD may be a cause of shoulder pain.
 The total arc of motion (TRM) may predict throwing injury.
 TRM is measured by adding ER and IR at 90° of abduction.
-TRM in the throwing shoulders should be within 5 degrees of the non-throwing shoulder.
-If not, this may contribute to shoulder injuries in overhead throwers6.
-Manual muscle testing reveals weakness of the external rotators and the supraspinatus muscle when testing abduction in the scapular plane.
+Side-to-side TRM should be within 5 degrees.
+If not, this may contribute to shoulder injuries in overhead throwers.5 Manual muscle testing reveals weakness of the external rotators and the supraspinatus muscle.
 Scapular muscle weakness may be associated to winging when performing wall push-ups, or active shoulder abduction and forward flexion.
 Special maneuvers include Neer’s and Hawkins’ tests to reproduce pain, apprehension testing to document anterior instability, posterior shoulder pain on apprehension test position for posterior impingement and O’Brien’s or anterior slide tests to look for labral pathology.

 Functional assessment

-Functional evaluation includes assessment of single leg balance, core stability, muscle strength in functional ranges of motion7, and integration of the whole kinetic chain in sports-specific motions.
-Kinetic chain assessment is instrumental in overhead throwing athletes as data reveals that more than 50% of kinetic energy is transferred to the upper extremity via the legs and core in overhead throwers.8 Additionally, evaluation of pitching technique, throwing biomechanics should also be performed.
+Functional evaluation includes assessment of single leg balance, core stability and muscle strength in functional ranges of motion.1 Analyzing the phases of the throwing cycle and evaluating the kinetic chain is essential.
+Analysis of upper extremity biomechanics is also helpful,6 as more than 50% of kinetic energy is transferred to the upper extremity via the legs and core in overhead throwers.7

-Plain radiographs: True shoulder anteroposterior view, axillary view, and supraspinatus outlet views.
+Plain radiographs: True shoulder anteroposterior (AP) view, axillary view, and supraspinatus outlet views.

-Computer tomography (CT): Utilized in athletes when MRI is contraindicated.
+Computer tomography (CT) arthrogram: Utilized in athletes when MRI is contraindicated for suspected rotator cuff tears, or labrum injuries.

 Magnetic resonance imaging (MRI): Remains the gold standard to evaluate for rotator cuff disease.

-• MRI arthrogram: recommended in cases with suspected labrum injuries.
-More specific (99%) and sensitive (95%) than MRI alone.11
+- MRI arthrogram: recommended in cases with suspected labrum injuries.
+More specific (99%) and sensitive (95%) than MRI alone.

-Ultrasound: Musculoskeletal Ultrasonography is valuable in assessing rotator cuff complete and partial tears.
+Ultrasound: Musculoskeletal ultrasonography is helpful for dynamic examination and to assess for rotator cuff injuries.
 It has comparable specificity and sensitivity to MRI in identification of rotator cuff injuries.
-However, the test is operator-dependent, and it is limited in its inability to provide a detailed intra-articular evaluation, except for the posterior labrum.9, 11
+However, the test is operator-dependent, and it is limited in its inability to provide a detailed intra-articular evaluation, except for the posterior labrum.8,10

 Early predictions of outcomes

-Early identification of causative factors of injury, rapid response to relative rest, participation in flexibility and strengthening programs, as well as technique modification, are all associated with better prognoses.
+Early identification of causative factors of injury, rapid response to relative rest, participation in flexibility and strengthening programs, and technique modification are all associated with better prognoses.

 Social role and social support system